-ARTICLE 11 - STAFFING LEVELS
+ARTICLE 12 - STAFFING LEVELS

-11.1 MINIMUM STAFFING - The minimum daily staffing level will be 31 not including Battalion Chief, for fire suppression and emergency medical services.
-If however, because of a vacancy or absence, the staffing number drops below the minimum, during periods of twelve (12) hours or more, then the Department will make every effort to hire back, rank-for-rank, to minimum levels.
-For absences of less than twelve (12) hours, the Battalion Chief shall have the discretion to decide whether or not to fill the vacancy and if he/she does, with qualified, capable and/or willing on-duty personnel.
+12.1 MINIMUM STAFFING - The minimum daily staffing level will be 32 not including Battalion Chief, for fire suppression and emergency medical services.
+If however, because of a vacancy or absence, the staffing number drops below the minimum, during periods of eight (8) hours or more, then the Department will make every effort to hire back, rank-for-rank, to minimum levels.
+For absences of less than eight (8) hours (excluding vacation leave that has been pre-approved by the Battalion Chief), the Battalion Chief shall have the discretion to decide whether or not to fill the vacancy and if he/she does, with certified on-duty personnel.
+During the term of this contract, the minimum daily staffing levels reduction shall be implemented in the following two (2) phases: